ziadhosaaamSHA/fifoaus/README.md

 - `created_at`
 - `used_at`

+Optional (for future reporting): a `subscribers` table can store Stripe status, but it is **not** used for access decisions.

-If you already created the tables with `INTEGER`, run:
+If you already created tables with `INTEGER`, run:

 ```sql
 ALTER TABLE subscribers ALTER COLUMN discord_id TYPE TEXT;